 Since LinkedIn is the number one professional networking site, it’s surprising, sometimes shocking really, how many profiles, even of successful, established professionals, are not optimized for professional networking.
 If you’re looking to successfully network, land your first job or a new job or promote your blog or influencer content, you need to fully optimize your LinkedIn profile.

-I also discussed with Natasha that many college students and new graduates can do a much better job with their LinkedIn profiles.
+I also discussed with Natasha that many college students and new graduates can do a much better job with their LinkedIn profiles once they know what to do and how to do it.
+Many simply are overwhelmed at this very different kind of social media platform, and don’t know what to do or how to use it.
+Shockingly, though so key to networking and career launching, how to optimize LinkedIn is rarely taught in the college classroom.
 So I’m here to help!
 Whether you’re a soon-to-be or new college graduate looking for a job or a blogger/influencer looking to attract followers, it’s essential to use LinkedIn to consciously and intentionally communicate who you are professionally to recruiters, potential employers, brand partners and new blog readers/followers.

 (You can also listen on Spotify!)

 In this post, I will break down what it takes to fully optimize your LinkedIn profile, starting with the Introduction section.
 In Part 2 of How to Optimize Your LinkedIn Profile, I will focus on the very important About section which can be especially difficult for anyone, regardless of experience, to write.
 But for now, we’re all about the top of your LinkedIn profile, and there is a lot to cover!